pmohinder/platform-docs/05_PolyLogyx_EclecticIQ_ER_Configurations/Readme.md

     b.
 Set of scheduled queries that captures all the process creation and network connections data from the endpoint.
     The configurations are editable and the changes in the configuration are picked up by the endpoint based on the <i>config_tls_refresh</i> value in the osquery.flags file.

-For Windows x64 systems, PolyLogyx ESP is shipped with 2 types of pre-baked configurations, called as "Deep" and "Shallow".
+For Windows x64 systems, EclecticIQ ER is shipped with 2 types of pre-baked configurations, called as "Deep" and "Shallow".
 Deep is representative of a configuration designed for more aggressive data collection from endpoints than Shallow.
 Each configuration provides a default set of scheduled queries and filters and at any point only on of them is "active".
 The "active" one is also highlighted by the green dot and the other with a red dot.

 ![deep_shallow_config](../images/config_deep_shallow.png)